armadaproject/armada/client/python/README.md

 Manual Release:

-Go to the Armada-GROSS account on PyPI and log on.
+Log into the Armada-GROSS account on PyPI.
 Generate the API tokens and copy those tokens to ~/.pypirc.
 `poetry build`
 `poetry run twine upload dist/*`